Kidney Cancer – Diagnosis, Symptoms, and Treatment

 Kidney Cancer Medication and Treatment

-The treatment of renal cell carcinoma normally depends on the stage of the disease and the presence of comorbidities.
+The treatment of renal cell carcinoma typically depends on the disease stage and the presence of comorbidities.
 Generally, healthy patients with small tumors involving one or both kidneys may be candidates for partial nephrectomy – only portions of the kidney affected by cancer will be removed.

 Those with local invasion into the adrenal gland, renal vein, or surrounding fat frequently require radical nephrectomy - complete surgical removal of the kidney.